scrabbletank/farhome-rules/rulesdoc.md

 You create a cone of shining light 3 tiles long and 3 tiles wide, blinding all creatures in the light.
 Make a spellcasting roll against the creatures stamina save.
 On success the creatures are blinded until the end of their next turn.
 If the creature is sensitive to daylight or bright light they also take 1 wound in Holy damage.

-The the length and width of the cone increases by 1 for every level above 1st.
+The the length and width of the cone increases by 1 for every level cast above 1st.

 ___
 #### Tremor